Master DMARC Fundamentals for Email Security

 _dmarc.example.com.
 IN TXT "v=DMARC1; p=reject; sp=reject; rua=mailto:[email protected]; adkim=s; aspf=s"

-Use strict alignment (adkim=s; aspf=s) for maximum security.
-Set sp=reject to also protect subdomains.
+Use strict alignment (adkim=s; aspf=s) for stronger security.
+Set sp=reject to protect subdomains.

 Common DMARC Challenges

-While DMARC is powerful, organizations often face several challenges:
+DMARC is powerful, but teams often face these issues:

 Email Source Discovery